 There are two dynamics at work in political lives: the individual, and the group.
 The individual dynamic can be easy to overlook in terms of how history tends to affect popular culture, in favor of the cooperative effort, and that effort's result, be it good or bad.
 This is why scandal intrigues us like it does.
 Do you understand what I mean?
 If not, here is an illustration: most people do not comprehend the differences between Hitler's genocide of Jewish people, and other so-called "sub-humans", and the Spanish Inquisition.
 They are both identified by the term holocaust.
 But their realities are starkly contrasting.
-From 1929-1945, a period of roughly fifteen years, the government of Germany executed as many as ten million non-combatants, six million of which, were Jewish.
+From 1929-1945, a period of roughly fifteen years, the government of Germany executed as many as ten million non-combatants, six million of which, (according to the popularized figures) were Jewish.

 In 1478, the Spaniards began expatriating Jews and Muslims.
 Those whom refused to leave were tried.
 Five thousand people died during those trials.
 Less than 200 were burned at the stake for witchcraft.